ryankim1264/phase-3-Project---coursera/README.md

 # phase-3-Project---coursera

 COURSERA
-This is a platform where you can manage students and courses togethor with there specific enrollments.
+This is a command-line application where you can manage students and courses togethor with there specific enrollments.

 ## Features